CasualYT31/ComputerWars/CWM Format Specification.md

 Here are the changes for the next iteration of the alpha release version of the map format:

+ - In between `Selected Tile Y` and `Army Count`, there is a new `Day` field which stores the current day.
  - In between the `Army` loop and the `Tile` loop, there is a new `ArmyID` field, which stores the army whose turn it was when the map was saved.